LA1TV/Website-Frontend/docs/migration.md

 ## Step 4

-Once we have detached the audience from the old frontend, we can then remove that code from the backend service. removing a large part of the comlpexity that currently exsists on the current website.
+Once we have detached the audience from the old frontend, we can then remove that code from the backend service. removing a large part of the complexity exists on the current website.

 ![safely start removing front end code from api](./images/migration/step_4.png)